 Milford Dart Tunnel – Hooray! for the right decision for the right reasons

-Trampers and mountaineers praise Minister Nick Smith for his decision to decline the application to build a tunnel from the Route Burn to the Hollyford Valley.
+Trampers and mountaineers praise Minister Nick Smith for his decision to turn down a tunnel from the Route Burn to the Hollyford Valley.

-“Aside from the terrible environmental impacts the tunnel would have created, we were always very concerned that fundamental planning documents seemed to have been ignored by allowing the process to go this far.
-Dr Smith has now clearly said that national park plans mean what they say and that you ignore them at your peril”.
+“Aside from the terrible environmental impacts the tunnel would have created, we were always very concerned that fundamental planning documents seemed to have been ignored thus far.
+Dr Smith has now clearly said that national park plans mean what they say and that you ignore them at your peril.
+It’s a real win-win for us”.

 Mr McNeill also praised the efforts of the Glenorchy and Te Anau community as well as thanking the many trampers, mountaineers and general public who have supported FMC’s opposition to the proposals.